https://www.grasslandspsychotherapy.ca/how-we-can-help

 When experiencing OCD you inevitably deal with plenty of doubt.
 It is important to remember that there is no “light at the end of the tunnel” when you are engaging in compulsions as a form of anxiety relief.
 In reality, when we try to get certainty through compulsions, this further exacerbates the obsession and need for anxiety relief.

 Instead, it is important to acknowledge and accept the uncertainty of the situation.
 You may or may not have OCD.
-This may or may not be a new theme you are experiencing.
 The actual goal here is to become comfortable with not knowing for certain.
 So let’s step away from confirming our doubts and fears and step into being okay with not having all the answers.

 Many individuals with OCD are craving a freer way of living.
 For most of us, freedom is something we value in our lives.
 If we allow ourselves to be uncertain and accept uncertainty then we become closer to experiencing more freedom in our lives.